 1 Scope

+1.1 Indoor scenarios

 The overall objective of the SI is to study a harmonized air interface design with minimized differences (where necessary) for Ambient IoT to enable the following devices:

 - ~1 µW peak power consumption, has energy storage, initial sampling frequency offset (SFO) up to 10X ppm, neither R2D nor D2R amplification in the device.
 The device’s D2R transmission is backscattered on a carrier wave provided externally.